-Preliminary Inventory of the Sidney Weintraub Papers, 1938-1984 and undated
+Preliminary Guide to the Sidney Weintraub Papers, 1938-1984 and undated

 Professor and economist specializing in Post Keynesian economic theory.

 These files document much of Sidney Weintraub's career as an economist; material dates from the early part of his professional career, 1938, until his death in 1983.
 Also included is a later accession with personal correspondence between him and his family.

 - David M. Rubenstein Rare Book & Manuscript Library, Duke University

 - Weintraub, Sidney, 1914-

 - Sidney Weintraub Papers, 1938-1984 and undated

 - For current information on the location of these materials, please consult the Library's online catalog.